RubySrivastava/ms4-fitnesswellness/README.md

       - All content has been spaced out and aligned to the center.
       - There are social links and when hovered over, it changed the color.

+- #### Django App
+    - home
+    - gym
+    - products
+    - bag
+    - checkout
+    - profiles
+    - subscribe
+    - contact

 - #### Specific to Pages

     - Home Page
         - This page has header, footer and search box.
 This page has subsciber link for newsletter.
-This page has special offer link which directs to train page.Page contains testimonials of users with their names too.
-The header has navigation bar and footer has copyright and social links.The image brings the user's attention and inviting the user to explore the website.
+This page has special offer link which directs to train page.Page contains testimonials of users with their names too.The image brings the user's attention and inviting the user to explore the website.

     - About Page
         - This page contains the information of gym.